denen37/MechDesigner-Kit/README.md

 # MechDesigner-Kit
-A calculator for analyzing mechanical drives
+A calculator for analyzing mechanical drives.
+The application can calulate critical stresses in gears and belts when a user enters the required parameters.